 John Orenstein represents hedge funds, individuals, and businesses in a wide variety of litigation.

 His specialties include securities, regulatory compliance, employment law, and professional liability.
 As a litigator of fraud cases and an advocate for bondholder rights, he has been practicing for over 30 years and brings his extensive experience to current clients.

 John sees litigation as a team effort between the client and the lawyer.
 In the esoteric world of fixed income securities, he is often pleased to find that clients are smarter than he is.
 John makes sure that he, the team, and the client leverage each other’s strengths to achieve the best possible result.

 An author and presenter, he has given seminars for the Hennepin County Bar Association, Minnesota Continuing Legal Education and the National Society of Compliance Professionals.

 Community service and involvement are important to John, demonstrated by his civic service.
-He is past president of Beth El Synagogue, a member of the executive committee for the Fund for Legal Aid, a member of the boards of the Upper Mississippi Academy charter school and certain Section 8 senior housing facilities, a mediator for the Minnesota Department of Human Rights and a FINRA arbitrator.
+He is past president of Beth El Synagogue, a member of the boards of the Fund for Legal Aid and the Sholom low-income housing facilities, chair of Twin Cities J Street, and a FINRA arbitrator.

 - RMBS trust instruction proceedings, including FFML 2007-FF1, GSR Mortgage Loan Trust 2006-10F, HVMLT 2005-10, SACO I 2007-2, BSMF 2007-SL1, MLMI 2006-RM2, and MASTR 2007-WMC1.